Attack of the 50 Foot Cheerleader: Production

 Roger Corman stated that for each of the 350+ films he's produced, he has worked efficiently and planned them in advance.
 He told the Toronto Star that he hoped to premiere the film at Comic-Con in July 2012.
 In a compliment he paid to the actress Sean Young, Corman told her, "Sean, you were great in the picture but you were miscast.
 You look too good to be the mother!"
 This was Corman's first 3D production.
 The actress in the title role, Jena Sims, was crowned Miss Georgia Teen USA 2007.

 During filming, both Sims and Olivia Alexander heavily promoted the film, sharing behind the scenes photos with fans on Twitter and videos on YouTube.
 Sims and Alexander even accompanied Roger Corman at Comic-Con while wearing their giant cheerleader outfits and also accompanied Corman at the 85th Academy Awards.

 The movie was featured in the 2013 book Crab Monsters, Teenage Cavemen, and Candy Stripe Nurses: Roger Corman: King of the B Movie by author Chris Nashawaty.

 The song "Attack Attack", sung by Olivia Alexander, is featured during the opening credits of the film.
-Alexander wrote and sung three songs for the film: "Attack Attack", "It's On" and "VIP."
-A music video for "It's On" was filmed on August 9, 2012 and is available on Alexander's YouTube channel.
+Alexander wrote and sang three songs for the film: "Attack Attack", "It's On" and "VIP."
+A music video for "It's On" was filmed on August 9, 2012, and is available on Alexander's YouTube channel.

 Release

 The film premiered at San Diego Comic-Con on July 14, 2012.
 It also screened at the 3D Film Festival on September 22, 2012.
-It was formally released on August 25, 2012 on Epix.
+It was formally released on August 25, 2012, on Epix.

 Lionsgate released the film on DVD in 2015 with no special features.
 There are currently no plans for a Blu-ray release making Attack of the 50 Foot Cheerleader one of the few films to receive a standard DVD release without a version available in the Blu-ray format.